muhammadSaad63/an-Naml/README.md

 * **Build System:** CMake

 ---

-## 🚀 Vision
-The goal of **Takhleeq** is to provide a unified interface to observe how simple, local rules—whether they be grid-based, recursive, or physical—can give rise to global complexity.

 ## 🥸 Credits
 This project really wouldn't have been possible without guidance & inspiration from these seniors of mine: :>